-Allied Academics welcome you to attend the Annual Skin Care Expo Conference to be held in Montreal, Canada on 14 and 15 May, 2018.
+Allied Academics welcome you to attend the Skin Care Conference and Expo Conference to be held in Montreal, Canada on 14 and 15 May, 2018.
 It will focus on current advances in the research and progressive technologies in dermatology.

 The truth is, the skin is as important as the heart, brain, or any other more “famous” part of the body.
 It has many life-sustaining jobs.
 One is creating a boundary between ourselves and the world around us- a boundary that helps to keep us free of germs and chemicals that might make us sick.
 Another of the skin’s jobs is holding in moisture, so that we do not dry out.
 Additionally, hair, nails, sweat glands and sebaceous glands are part of the skin.